shital2807/SunbaseData_Repository3/README.md

 # SunbaseData-Assignment

-#### This is the assignment repo, it contains all the files that I worked on and all the files required for the assignment.

 We have created some API's that you have to integrate.
 1. Authenticate user using the credentials specified.
 API uses Bearer authentication to authenticate further API calls.
 Authentication API will return a bearer token which you will